GSA/notifications-admin/docs/end_to_end_tests.md

 secrets.

-These variables also need to be set as repository secrets in the Admin site for the E2E tests to run successfully in the CI/CD pipeline.
+These variables also need to be set as repository secrets in the Admin site and API for both the regular tests and E2E tests to run successfully in the CI/CD pipeline.
 They must be added as repository secrets for both GitHub Actions and Dependabot.

 ### E2E Environment Variable Management